mattfeltonma/azure-labs/nva-hub-and-spoke/README.md

 ## Post Installation
 Once the lab is deployed, you can SSH into the Dev VM running in the hub using Azure Bastion.

+If you are configuring Quagga with a service like Azure Route Server make sure you add a route in the operating system for bgp peer's subnet.
+In the of Azure Route Server, you would add a route for the Azure Route Server subnet.

+## Removal
+When finished with the lab you can delete the resource groups